Oliver-RC/collection-of-crafts/README.md

   - #### Returning Visitor Goals
     1. As a returning visitor I want to be able to upload my craft project to the site to show it off to the community and give the kids involved in making the craft a virtual platform to show it off.
     2. As a returning visitor I want to easily find more craft ideas that I can use with family and friends.
-    3. As a returning visitor I want to be able to locate the social media links in order to gain further insipired content delivered through different platforms, be it Youtube, Instagram, Facebook etc.
+    3. As a returning visitor I want to be able to locate the social media links in order to gain further insipired content delivered through different platforms, be it Youtube, Instagram, Facebook and Twitter.
     4. As a returning visitor having tried a number of craft projects, I want to be able to get involved and cast a vote to help decide on the next round of craft ideas.
   - #### Frequent User Goals
     1. As a frequent user I want to check and see if the craft ideas and projects have been updated.